Battle of Berlin: Encirclement of Berlin

 On 20 April 1945, Hitler's 56th birthday, Soviet artillery of the 1st Belorussian Front began shelling Berlin and did not stop until the city surrendered.
 The weight of ordnance delivered by Soviet artillery during the battle was greater than the total tonnage dropped by Western Allied bombers on the city.
 While the 1st Belorussian Front advanced towards the east and north-east of the city, the 1st Ukrainian Front pushed through the last formations of the northern wing of Army Group Centre and passed north of Juterbog, well over halfway to the American front line on the river Elbe at Magdeburg.
 To the north between Stettin and Schwedt, the 2nd Belorussian Front attacked the northern flank of Army Group Vistula, held by Hasso von Manteuffel's 3rd Panzer Army.
-The next day, Bogdanov's 2nd Guards Tank Army advanced nearly 50 km north of Berlin and then attacked south-west of Werneuchen.
+The next day, Bogdanov's 2nd Guards Tank Army advanced nearly 50 km north of Berlin and then attacked southwest of Werneuchen.
 The Soviet plan was to encircle Berlin first and then envelop the 9th Army.